Guardians vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Guardians vs. Rockies: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Colorado Rockies and Kris Bryant hit the field at Progressive Field against Steven Kwan and the Cleveland Guardians on Tuesday.
+Steven Kwan and the Cleveland Guardians will take the field at Progressive Field against the Colorado Rockies and Charlie Blackmon on Wednesday.

-The Rockies have been listed as +170 moneyline underdogs in this matchup against the favored Guardians (-210).
-The total is 8.5 runs for this game.
+Bookmakers list the Guardians as -175 favorites on the moneyline, while giving the underdog Rockies +145 moneyline odds to win.
+A 7.5-run over/under has been set for this game.

 Rep your team with officially licensed Guardiansgear!
 Head to Fanatics to find jerseys, shirts, and much more.